 Raised Garden Bed Kits

 If you don’t want to build a raised garden from scratch, you can order a raised garden bed kit.
-Here are 3 types of raised garden kits which work well for herb gardens.
+Here are 2 types of raised garden kits that work well for herb gardens.

-The planter is made from pre-treated wood which is a great accent to any home.
-A pre-formed liner and a built in drainage system is included.
+A pre-formed liner and a built-in drainage system.
 This design will maximize your harvest and is easy to maintain and harvest without killing your knees in the process.